dabrahams/SPMBuildToolSupport/README.md

 ## How do I use this package?

-1. Because your SPM build tool plugins [cannot have any dependencies on libraries](https://forums.swift.org/t/difficulty-sharing-code-between-swift-package-manager-plugins/61690/10), so you must arrange for your plugin's source to include [`SPMBuildToolSupport.swift`](SPMBuildToolSupport.swift).
+1. SPM build tool plugins [cannot have any dependencies on libraries](https://forums.swift.org/t/difficulty-sharing-code-between-swift-package-manager-plugins/61690/10), so you must arrange for your plugin's source to include [`SPMBuildToolSupport.swift`](SPMBuildToolSupport.swift).
 One way to do that if you want to stay